harshitsinghal11/ReSpawn/README.md

 - Double-click tray icon to restore window
 - Auto-minimizes to tray when a game launches
 - Power button in header for immediate full exit
+- Optional "Run at Startup" setting to automatically launch ReSpawn with Windows

 ### 🎨 UI & UX
 - Clean dark interface with modern card layout